Specifications of Costa Concordia

 - The Concordia shipwreck to be pulled over the Dockwise vessel.

-- The Vanguard's ballast tanks to be emptied (water pumped out) thus lifting up and transporting the wreckage safely.
+- The Vanguard's ballast tanks are to be emptied (water pumped out) thus lifting up and transporting the wreckage safely.

 The ship's last voyage (float-out and towing to Genoa)